-You may complete a subject by passing at least 90 credits in a subject including a research or professional practice course from Schedule C. The requirements for each subject are set out in the Planning Tool.
-You must undertake research projects or practica that align with the focus of the subject.
+You may complete a subject by passing at least 90 credits in a subject including a research or professional practice course from Schedule C. You must undertake research projects or practica that align with the focus of the subject.
 Approved subjects are: Companion Animal, Companion Animal Surgery, Production Animal, Equine, and Veterinary Business Administration.

 Your 120 credit master's degree will carry the award of Distinction, if completed at a superior standard (equivalent to First Class Honours), or Merit (equivalent to Second Class Honours, Division One) and completed within one year of first enrolling in full-time study or within three years of first enrolling in part-time study.

 All requirements must be completed within four years of first enrolling in the Master of Veterinary Medicine.

 To plan your study and see what courses are necessary to complete the Master of Veterinary Medicine please visit the regulations button.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates